IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-3.md

       **Important:** Python 3.5 is required to build application bundles with the Python Application API that can be submitted to your IBM Streaming Analytics service.

-1. Install a supported version of Python, if needed.
+1. If you are using the Streams Quick Start Edition, you can skip this step.
+Otherwise, install a supported version of Python, if needed.
 You can choose from one of these options:
    * *Recommended* Anaconda [https://www.continuum.io/downloads](https://www.continuum.io/downloads)

    * CPython [https://www.python.org](https://www.python.org)